TheDGB/tf2warefix/README.md

 - Fixed where the blue and red boats in the "Pirate Attack" micro game had buggy collisions.
 - Fixed in the "Spycrab Limbo" micro game makes players freeze in mid-air, giving the player a soft lock bug.
 - The plugin no longer supports "Send Proxy" and has been removed from gamemode.
-- Swapping "TF2 Items" to "Gimme" for Optimization and Time Saving.
+- Swapping "TF2 Items Give Weapons" to "Gimme" for Optimization and Time Saving.
 - The gamemode is compilable again.
 - Updating script syntax to latest.